 Becoming a Graduate Music Major

 An audition or portfolio and an interview is required for admission consideration of all graduate music degrees.
-In order to ensure full consideration for music scholarships and assistantships, applicants must have a complete application on file (including audition or portfolio) by the Priority Application Deadline, mid January and audition no later than end of January.
+In order to ensure full consideration for music scholarships and assistantships, applicants must have a complete application on file (including audition or portfolio) by the Priority Application Deadline, mid January and audition no later than February 3.